mura0000/basic-income-analysis/bi_markdown.md

   as.factor()
 ```

-In addition to this, countries can be divided based region,
+In addition to this, countries can be divided based on region.

 ```r
 map_code_region = list(